Gharnie01/CERT-Feature-Extraction-v2.0.0-/README.md

 Feature extraction for the CMU CERT Insider Threat Test Dataset (**r4.1–r6.2**), all temporal modes (**week, day, session, subsession**).

-AA performance and reliability modernisation of the original extractor by Le, Zincir-Heywood and Heywood. **Feature semantics are unchanged** — same features, same names, same order, same labels.
+A performance and reliability modernisation of the original extractor by Le, Zincir-Heywood and Heywood.
+Feature semantics are unchanged, same features, same names, same order, same labels.
 Only the machinery around them was rewritten.
 The original script cannot run on a current Python/pandas stack, offers no progress reporting, cannot resume after an interruption, always computes all four temporal modes even when one is wanted, and re-scans the same data repeatedly.
 On r6.2 (135M events, ~22 GB) this makes a single run impractical.
-In this updated version (v2.0.0), a full day-granularity extraction of CERT r4.2 (33M events, 1,000 users, 73 weeks) completes in well under two hours end-to-end on 8 workers, against the many to days the original requires for the same output.
+Most importantly, in this updated version (v2.0.0), a full day-granularity extraction of CERT r4.2 (33M events, 1,000 users, 73 weeks) completes in well under two hours end-to-end on 8 workers, against the many to days the original requires for the same output.

 ---
 <p align="left">